skulpt/skulpt/support/d8/skulpt_readme.txt

-This is a built-on-Ubuntu from some completely arbitrary pull from v8's SVN (around 11oct09)
+This is a built-on-Ubuntu x64 from v8 @ rev 5203.

+    scons d8 mode=release arch=x64